How a Freelancer's Problem Became Software

 Apply to companies, not job titles

-Neither of these outcomes was in the job description.
+Neither outcome was in the job description.
 They happened because the companies saw something in my profile that matched an unarticulated need.
 If I had filtered strictly by job title, I would have missed both.

-HintCraft's application tracking system is designed around this insight.
+HintCraft's application tracking is designed around this.
 You track companies, not just positions.
-You research the organization, identify where you could add value, and apply with that broader lens.
+You research the organization, identify where you could add value, and apply with a broader lens.
 Sometimes the role you get is not the role you applied for.
-Sometimes it is better.
+Sometimes it is the better one.

-Practice is a skill, and maybe the most important one
+Practice is a skill, possibly the most important one

 Every interview is an opportunity to get better at interviewing.
 This sounds obvious.
 Almost nobody treats it that way.
 People prepare for specific interviews.
 They do not practice the skill of interviewing itself.